copsTvFan/cops-episode-guide/guide.md

   shots.
 He then loads and locks his into the car at the start of the shift.
 He says every year they put up a new casino.
 He doesn't know where, but tons of people always show up so he keeps his job.
 He's been there for five years.
 He gets a call for backup.
+- Stolen van
+- methamphetamine bust
-Stolen van; methamphetamine bust; suspicious suspects questioned.
+- suspicious suspects questioned.

 ### CP-1002